 This period saw the development of Fradreck's doctrine of mbira playing: always play the way you were taught, without adding Western instruments, without harmonizing voices...no pop music, it has to be just hosho, makwa (handclapping), mbira poetry, and the mbira itself.

 In 1972, Fradreck was accepted into the prestigious circle of mbira musicians at Dambatsoko who played for Muchatera.
-Among them were Ephat, Fungai, Samuel, Munyaradzi, Komboni, Musekiwa and Killian Mujuru; Fradreck and Cletos Manjengwa and Charles Mutwira.
+Among them over the years were Ephat, Fungai, Samuel, Munyaradzi, Komboni, Musekiwa and Killian Mujuru; Fradreck and Cletos Manjengwa and Charles Mutwira.

 The Chimurenga war of liberation was gathering momentum in rural Zimbabwe and social gatherings were closely monitored.
 Anything with political connotations was deemed unfavorable by the colonial establishment...this did not spare the traditional biras and dandaros (nighttime and daytime ceremonies).
 In the heat of the tense times, the war claimed many casualties, including Mujuru's grandfather, Muchatera.